Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 “environmentally obtained microbiota can also be very diverse and therefore play either beneficial or detrimental roles within the gut” (2018): https://sci-hub.tw/https://www.sciencedirect.com/science/article/pii/S0034528818300109

 Mouse Microbiomes Are Mostly Inherited.
 Transmission modes of the mammalian gut microbiota (Oct 2018).
 The microbiota of the two mouse lineages remained distinct even after 10 generations.
-Most microbiota genera transmitted vertically.
+Most microbiota genera are transmitted vertically.
 Those taxa that transmitted horizontally through the shared environment of the animal facility tended to be those that include pathogens. https://www.the-scientist.com/news-opinion/mouse-microbiomes-are-mostly-inherited-64998

 One of the biggest revelations is the fact that dysbiosis increases with age and is a big part of the aging process, and these “diseases of old age” can be corrected by fixing the dysbiosis.
 If eating dirt & other environmental microbes was good for you, then you’d expect to see people get healthier as they age (since they’d be collecting more and more environmental microbes), which isn’t the case. https://humanmicrobiome.info/aging/